Classes

 What is recital?

 Recital is our end-of-year showcase performance.
 Held in a theatre, it gives dancers the opportunity to experience and get comfortable with being on stage and performing in front of a crowd.
 Dancers will participate in a group dance with the rest of their class and have a chance to show their families what they learned throughout the year.
-Recital is held in June to close out the school year.
+Recital will be held May 31, 2025.

 Is there a dress code?